 The smallest movement of the Imperial hand bids Lord Spy rise from his kneeling position.
 He stands to listen, head bowed.

 “But his so-called Judicious Harmony has failed,” says the Emperor, becoming angry and striking his fist on the throne.
 “Tolerating the intolerable!
 The People of the Book are no longer content to stay among the Mountains of the Stars.
 They threaten the Imperial Dams.
 Already we have had to keep water in reserve, starving the Great Canals of life-giving irrigation.
-At the other side of the Empire the Khan senses weakness and his horsemen press upon the Walls of Fierce Resistance.”
+And at the other side of the Empire the Khan senses weakness and his horsemen press upon the Walls of Fierce Resistance.”

 “And the Jasmine Kingdom of the South.
 What do you know of King Long Beard’s intentions?”
 The Emperor speaks softly, deliberately, his eyes half-closed, his elbows hovering just above the padded arm-rests, his hands held in front of him meeting at the finger tips.
 He looks, as no doubt he intends to look, like a master strategist planning a critical move.

 “Our sources in the south tell me that the kindling is dangerously dry but it lacks a match,” says Lord Spy.
 “King White Beard is as frightened as a new-born rabbit.
 He makes no decisions without the agreement of his wife.
 Since they can never agree on anything there are no decisions.
 The southerners groan and complain about their Imperial responsibilities but they won’t do much till the old King dies.”

 “Lord Spy, you are a baker selling me yesterday’s dumplings with stories of how early you rose this morning to bake them.”
 The Emperor speaks softly, like a snake.
 “Have you not heard?
 King Long Beard no longer favours his wife and listens instead to this so-called Master of the Cleansing Fire.
 He spurns the wisdom and guidance of the Ancestors.